 We proudly offer our Bloodborne Pathogens Certification class, designed to educate health care workers and others, lessons based on the best practices of prevention of transmission of pathogens that are known to be Bloodborne.

-Our Bloodborne Pathogens Certification class meets that requirement, aligns with the stringent rules in place by the Occupational Safety and Health Administration (OSHA), helps prevent the transmission of disease and infection through those pathogens, provides information for the steps to take in the event that pathogens were handled incorrectly, and will help keep those workers safe and healthy themselves.
+Our Online Bloodborne Pathogens Certification class meets the cognitive requirement, aligns with the stringent rules in place by the Occupational Safety and Health Administration (OSHA), helps prevent the transmission of disease and infection through those pathogens, provides information for the steps to take in the event that pathogens were handled incorrectly, and will help keep those workers safe and healthy themselves.

 Types of Workers Who Need BBP Training